Anon-Planet/thgtoa/docs/guide/index.md

 **I strongly recommend that you do make use of this feature by creating a snapshot after the initial installation/update of each VM.
 This snapshot should be done before its use for any sensitive/anonymous activity.**

 This will allow you to turn your VMs into a kind of disposable "Live Operating Systems" (like Tails discussed earlier).
 Meaning that you will be able to erase all the traces of your activities within a VM by restoring a Snapshot to an earlier state.
 Of course, this will not be "as good" as Tails (where everything is stored in memory) as there might be traces of this activity left on your hard disk.
 Forensics studies have shown the ability to recover data from a reverted VM[^355].
 Fortunately, there will be ways to remove those traces after the deletion or reverting to an earlier snapshot.
-Such techniques will be discussed in the [Some additional measures against forensics][Some additional measures against forensics:] section of this guide.
+Such techniques will be discussed in the [Some additional measures against forensics](#some-additional-measures-against-forensics) section of this guide.

 #### Download Virtualbox and Whonix utilities